DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/column-chooser.md

 # ColumnChooser Reference

-ColumnChooser is a component designed to work along with Grid.
-It displays all available columns and in a combination with the [TableColumnVisibility](table-column-visibility.md) Grid plugin enables an end-user to control which columns should be displayed.
+ColumnChooser is a component that lists all columns with checkboxes, which specify whether a column is visible.

 ## User reference